Met defends handling of Owami Davies case against suggestions of ‘racial bias’

 It added such suggestions “including from former police officers” were based on speculation, after Ms Davies was found safe and well in Hampshire on Tuesday following a seven-week investigation.

-Ex-Met chief superintendent Dal Babu was among those to pen opinion pieces about the case in an article published by the Guardian on Wednesday, which carried the headline: “What would the Owami Davies case look like if she were a blonde white woman?”
+Ex-Met chief superintendent Dal Babu was among those to pen opinion pieces about the case, writing an article published by the Guardian on Wednesday which carried the headline: “What would the Owami Davies case look like if she were a blonde white woman?”

 Met Commander Paul Brogden, who worked on the investigation, said on Thursday: “Any commentary, including from former police officers, that suggests our response to Owami Davies’ disappearance was insufficient or motivated by racial bias is unsubstantiated and based on speculation.